 This is the internet home page of Michael C. Libby.

 I am writing household finance/budget web app because, frankly, every piece of financial software I have used or reviewed gets critical things wrong, especially in the areas of budgeting or security or both.

 - Programmed games on the family Commodore 64 as a teenager.

 - Got a job at the Minnesota Educational Computing Corporation (MECC) as a high school senior.

 - Studied fine art at the University of Minnesota and earned a Bachelor of Fine Arts degree.

 - Member of the New Riverside Cafe collective for 2.5 years.

 - Made fonts under the "m.libby" and "AprilSkies" monikers.

-- Day jobs in corporate America: data analyst, business systems consultant, application systems engineer, software developer.
+- Day jobs in corporate America: data analyst, business systems consultant, application systems engineer, software developer, web developer.